eslint/eslint/docs/rules/no-restricted-modules.md

 Why would you want to restrict a module?

 Disallowing usage of specific Node.js modules can be useful if you want to limit the available methods a developer can use.
-For example, You can block usage of the `fs` module if you want to disallow file system access.
+For example, you can block usage of the `fs` module if you want to disallow file system access.

 ## Rule Details